0-lucas/digitalgarden.github.io/content/Central Limit Theorem.md

 It's possible to apply the *central limit theorem* to any variable that **comply with the assumptions** above.
 The **original distribution of the variable doesn't really matter** as long as it follows the assumptions.

-Even though one can apply the *central limit theorem* conceptually, here's the step-by-step:
+Even though one can apply the *central limit theorem* conceptually, here's the step-by-step to get a probability from a [[Normal Distribution]] **regardless of the original distribution**:

 - ##### Write the variable of interest, $Y$ as the sum of $n$ *i.i.d* variable $X_i$'s:
 $$